dzorlu/humpback_whales/readme.md

 only few examples and produce a predictor that can be applied to new examples.
 Due to this analogy, training under the paradigm is referred to as meta-learning.

-A great detailed post about meta-learning can be found here [3](https://lilianweng.github.io/lil-log/2018/11/30/meta-learning.html).
+A great detailed post about meta-learning can be found [here](https://lilianweng.github.io/lil-log/2018/11/30/meta-learning.html).

 For the particular task at hand -whale classification-, we want to learn an embedding function that embeds examples belonging to the same class close together while keeping embeddings from separate classes far apart [1](Meta-Learning for Semi-Supervised Few-Shot Classification), which is metric-based.